AluminatiFRC/Programming-Challenges/Readme.md

 Again, if you have any questions, feel free to send me an email.

 ##The Challenges
 These challenges are designed to help you get to know how to work with code in Java better.
 If you have any problems, feel free to email me at the address given on canvas.
+Each challenge has a set of tests at the top and something for you to code down below.
+When you first run the project those tests are expected to fail.
+Your job to go to the sections that need to be written and implement them in a way that makes all of the tests pass.
+If you are not sure how to make all of the test pass, just try to get them working one at a time and move on to another problem if you get stuck.
+You can come back later or share you ideas with others and see if you can get unstuck.
 Here are the challenges in a rough order of difficulty, but feel free to do them in any order you want!
 * `MinMax`
 * `AbsoluteValue`